-Born in Hong Kong and raised in New York City’s Chinatown, Dramatists Guild of America member Michael Justin Lee is proudly a part of the new wave of Asian-American artists and filmmakers.
+Born in Hong Kong and raised in New York City’s Chinatown, Michael Justin Lee, a member of the Writers Guild of America and the Dramatists Guild of America, is proudly a part of the new wave of Asian-American artists and filmmakers.

 He was the writer, producer and director of an impressionistic rendition of the Greek tragedy, “Medea,” which premiered at Court Métrage Festival de Cannes 2015.
 His next film, “Shifting Grounds,” which he also wrote, produced and directed, was the recipient of a Motion Picture Opportunity Fund grant from the Virginia Film Office.
 His third, a modernization of Henrik Ibsen’s “A Doll’s House” was completed in September of 2016 and his fourth, a reinterpretation of the ancient Euripidean classics “Electra and Hecuba” was completed in April of 2017.
 He is in post production of his most recent, which was shot in June of 2017.